nguyenhailong/nguyenhailong.github.io/_posts/2017-03-16-R snippet code.md

 ```
 # Histogram of important features vs label
 One of my sample code taken from a [Kaggle competition](https://www.kaggle.com/longnguyen/homesite-quote-conversion/histogram-of-important-features-vs-label).

+It is very helpful to create 'golden' features. :)
 ```R
 library(readr)
 library(ggplot2)